NSW

 [write a paragraph about yourself, include what suburb you live in or how you are connected to the MP’s electorate.
 You might mention your family, your cultural background, your faith, what church or place of worship you attend]

-I am writing to express my deep concerns regarding the Equality Bill, which is scheduled for a vote in October.
-This bill poses significant implications for faith communities, women, and children.
-It permits individuals as young as 16 to alter their sex on their birth certificate without consideration of biological or surgical factors.
-This change could lead to situations where schools, prisons, places of worship, and other women’s spaces are compelled to recognise individuals based on their declared sex, potentially disregarding the impact on others in these environments.
+I am writing to express my deep concern regarding the Equality Bill currently under consideration.
+This bill poses significant challenges to faith communities, women, and children.
+It allows individuals as young as 16 to change their sex on their birth certificate without any requirement for biological or surgical changes.
+This provision could lead to complications in various settings, such as schools, prisons, and places of worship, where individuals are treated based on their declared sex, potentially disregarding the impact on others in these spaces.

-The bill also weakens protections for faith-based institutions under the Anti-Discrimination Act.
-This could result in these institutions facing frequent discrimination complaints, with judges determining what constitutes "reasonable" faith.
-Such changes threaten the autonomy and integrity of faith communities.
 I urge you to reject this bill in its entirety.
-If the government seeks to address these issues, it should engage in public consultation and draft new legislation that considers the diverse perspectives and needs of all affected parties.
-Your support in opposing this bill is crucial to safeguarding the rights and freedoms of many Australians.
+If the government seeks to address these issues, it should engage in public consultation and draft new legislation that considers the diverse perspectives and needs of all affected communities.
+Your attention to this matter is greatly appreciated.

 [enter your name, address and phone number.
 Your address is needed so MPs know you are legitimately from their electorate.]